gvwilson/thirdbit/_posts/2023/2023-01-26-sdxjs-debugger.md

 However,
 I'm still annoyed by the way debuggers are mostly left out of the curriculum.
-Of the forty-odd students I interviewed for software engineering intern positions last year, fewer than a dozen knew how to set a breakpoint in the IDE of their choice.
+Of the forty-odd students I interviewed for software engineering intern positions last year, fewer than a dozen knew how to set a breakpoint in an IDE.
-Andreas Zeller's [*The Debugging Book*][debugging_book] has [a very informative chapter][debugging_chapter], and I recommend the whole book to every working programmer, but I'll believe our profession is serious about building code that works when every undergraduate computer science program has a full-semester course on how to find and fix bugs and on the tools that can help.
+Andreas Zeller's [*The Debugging Book*][debugging_book] has [a very informative chapter][debugging_chapter], and I recommend the whole book to every working programmer, but I'll believe our profession is serious about building code that works when every undergraduate computer science program has a full-semester course on how to use tools to find and fix bugs.

 <figure id="debugger-test-interact" align="center">
   <img src="{{'/sdxjs/debugger/test-interact.svg' | relative_url}}" alt="Testing interactive application"/>
-  <figcaption">Figure 20.2: Replacing input and output to test interactive applications.</figcaption>
+  <figcaption>Figure 20.2: Replacing input and output to test interactive applications.</figcaption>
 </figure>

 > Terms defined: breakpoint, source map, tab completion, watchpoint.